tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Java SDK/对象操作_intl_en.md

     }
 }

-// Enter the bucket name in the format: BucketName-APPID.
-String bucketName = "examplebucket-1250000000";
+// Enter the bucket name in the format of `BucketName-APPID` String bucketName = "examplebucket-1250000000";
 ListObjectsRequest listObjectsRequest = new ListObjectsRequest();
 // Set the bucket name.
 listObjectsRequest.setBucketName(bucketName);
-// “prefix” indicates the directory to delete. listObjectsRequest.setPrefix("images/");
+// "prefix" indicates the directory to delete. listObjectsRequest.setPrefix("images/");
-// Set the delimiter to "/" to list objects in the current directory.
-To list all objects, leave it empty. listObjectsRequest.setDelimiter("/");
+// Set the delimiter to "/" to list objects in the current directory; and leave it empty to list all objects listObjectsRequest.setDelimiter("/");
 // Set the maximum number of traversed objects (up to 1,000 per listobject request). listObjectsRequest.setMaxKeys(1000);